fossasia/eventyay-tickets/doc/administrator/configure.rst

 - pretalx supports most SQL databases, although you'll need to install the appropriate Python library for each of them, as described in the table below.
 The default is SQLite, which is *not* a production database.
-Please use a database like postgres or MySQL.
+Please use a database like Postgres or MySQL.
 - **Environment variable:** ``PRETALX_DB_TYPE``
 - **Default:** ``sqlite3``